Frederick, Maryland: Late 19th century

+Early 20th century

+Frederick county began a shift away from Agriculture and towards manufacturing over the post-Civil War era, like most of the country.
+In 1914, more Marylanders worked in industry than in Agriculture, and more lived in urban areas than rural.
+In Frederick, many farms converted to dairy and orchards, with a decrease in milling.
+The shift away from rural life dawned a rise of subdivisions surrounding the urban center, with the creation of West Fifth, Sixth, and Seventh streets, as well as the Frederick City Hospital (now Frederick Health Hospital).

+Late 20th Century and Early 21st Century

+In the past few decades, the greatest theme and challenge of the city has been rapid expansion, per census data.
+The primary cause of this has been the expansion of the federal government and corresponding sprawl of the Metro DC area.

+This rapid expansion has created a rise of Traffic as a key political issue in the city.

 Geography

 Frederick is located in Frederick County in the northern part of the state of Maryland.
 The city has served as a major crossroads since colonial times.
 Today it is located at the junction of Interstate 70, Interstate 270, U.S. Route 340, U.S. Route 40, U.S. Route 40 Alternate and U.S. Route 15 (which runs north–south).
 In relation to nearby cities, Frederick lies 46 mi west of Baltimore, 50 mi north and slightly west of Washington, D.C., 24 mi southeast of Hagerstown and 71 mi southwest of Harrisburg, Pennsylvania.
-The city's coordinates are 39°25'35" North, 77°25'13" West (39.426294, −77.420403).

 According to the U.S. Census Bureau, the city has a total area of 23.96 sqmi, of which 23.79 sqmi is land and 0.18 sqmi is water.
 The city's area is predominantly land, with small areas of water being the Monocacy River, which runs to the east of the city, Carroll Creek (which runs through the city and causes periodic floods, such as that during the summer of 1972 and fall of 1976), as well as several neighborhood ponds and small city owned lakes, such as Culler Lake, a man-made small body of water in the downtown area.

 Climate

 The climate in this area is characterized by hot, humid summers and generally cool winters.
 It lies to the west of the fall line, which gives the city slightly lower temperatures compared to locales further east.
 According to the Köppen Climate Classification system, Frederick has a humid subtropical climate, abbreviated Cfa on climate maps.
+Frederick is also the site of the highest temperature recorded in Maryland at 109 F on July 10, 1936.